 Building your email list is the first step to make email marketing work. eCommerce sites can use several tactics for this, like placing a sign-up form in the sidebar or footer or capturing emails with a popup featuring a discount when a customer signs up.
 You can also offer an incentive for a customer to get a discount code by entering their email when they leave something in their shopping cart without buying it.

-Use an email list builder to keep track of all your subscribers, create popups, and design email campaigns for continued marketing to customers.
+Use a popup builder to keep track of all your subscribers, create popups, and design email campaigns for continued marketing to customers.

 Send In-Stock Alerts